Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Experimental Setup

-The high-level planner is based on AVDC~\cite{ko2023AVDC}, utilizing a 3D CNN U-Net to generate subgoal sequences conditioned on the initial observation $o_0$ and a frozen CLIP~\cite{radford2021CLIP} embedding of the textual goal $g$.
-For the main experiments, we use the DDPM~\cite{ho2020DDPM} noise scheduler for both training and inference, while we investigate the use of DDIM~\cite{song2022DDIM} to reduce inference overhead in Appendix~\ref{app:ddpm_vs_ddim}.
-For the low-level controller, we evaluate two architectures adapted for goal-conditioning: a Diffusion Policy (DP)~\cite{chi2024diffusionpolicyvisuomotorpolicy} and an Action Chunk Transformer (ACT)~\cite{zhao2023learningfinegrainedbimanualmanipulation}.
-By default, \method uses the DP controller, while the ACT variant is denoted as \methodACT.
-Further architectural details and hyperparameters are provided in Appendix~\ref{app:archi}.
+\textbf{Architectures.} \method is applied to hierarchical diffusion (HD) policies based on a lightweight diffusion 3D CNN U-Net planner (AVDC-based~\citep{ko2023AVDC}) conditioned on a frozen CLIP embedding of the language goal.
+The low-level controller is either a Diffusion Policy (DP,~\citep{chi2024diffusionpolicyvisuomotorpolicy}, default) or an Action Chunk Transformer (ACT,~\citep{zhao2023learningfinegrainedbimanualmanipulation}), denoted \methodACT(-ft).
+Full architectural details are in Appendix~\ref{app:archi}.

+\textbf{Metrics.} In order to evaluate to what extent HL generates plans that LL is able to reach, we introduce the \emph{reachability error} $\mathcal{E}$ as the expected observation-space distance between planned subgoals and observations of states actually reached by the controller:

+To ensure robustness to representation choice, we evaluate $\mathcal{E}$ across three embedding spaces using the $l2$ distance: pixel, R3M~\citep{nair2022r3m}, and DINOv2~\citep{oquab2024dinov2} (details in Appendix~\ref{app:metrics}).

+Low $\mathcal{E}$ reflects the quality of the HL-LL interface but is insufficient for task success: visual subgoals lack full state information due to partial observability, so visual subgoal reachability does not guarantee task completion.
+We therefore also track the expected return $J$.